jmodjeska/pgplus-shortlink/README.md

     ```

-1. Add the following to the end of `doc/help`:
+1. Replace `doc/help` with the one provided, or insert the following code at the end:

     ```